Prof Linda Ross

 Main Teaching Areas

 Linda is a Professor of Nursing (specialising in spirituality) at the University of South Wales.
 Her PhD in 1992 was the first to explore nurses’ perceptions of spirituality and spiritual care which she published as a book in 1997.
 She has published extensively on the subject of spirituality, contributing to numerous texts such as the ‘Oxford Textbook of Spirituality in Healthcare’ (Cobb, Rumbold & Puchalski, 2012) and ‘Spiritual Assessment in Healthcare Practice (McSherry & Ross, 2010).
 For the last 30 years such has led numerous research studies on spiritual care in both nursing practice and nurse education, as well as leading training workshops and seminars for healthcare staff internationally.
 She contributed to the Royal College of Nursing’s ‘Spirituality in nursing Care: a pocket guide’ and ‘Spirituality in nursing care on-line resource’, and to the spiritual care guidance which accompanies the Welsh Government’s Health and Care Standards (2015).
-She is a founding member and Secretary for the British Society for the Study of Spirituality and an Executive Editor for the Society’s affiliated journal ‘Journal for the Study of Spirituality’.
-She is also a founding member of the European Spirituality in Nursing Research Network which is currently leading an Erasmus funded 3 year project to establish best practice in spiritual care nurse education across Europe (www.epicc-project.eu).
+She is a founding member and Membership Secretary for the British Society for the Study of Spirituality and an Executive Editor for the Society’s affiliated journal ‘Journal for the Study of Spirituality’.
+She was also a Partner for the Erasmus+ funded EPICC Project which sought to establish best practice in spiritual care nurse education across Europe (www.epicc-project.eu).
+That work continues through the EPICC Network; you can apply to join here http://blogs.staffs.ac.uk/epicc/epicc-network/.
+She has been working with Health Education Improvement Wales to embed the EPICC Standard within pe-registration nurse/midwifery education across Wales: https://heiw.nhs.wales/news/spiritual-care-to-become-part-of-welsh-nursing-curriculum/.

 Masters and PhD supervision.